android-coco/litaotao.github.io/files/cfa.md

    2. purchased intangible assets: an intangible asset purchased from another party is recorded by its fair value at acquisition.
    3. obtained in a business combination: ***goodwill***
 3. choice between capitalizing costs and expensing them will affect net income, equity, total assets, CFO, CFI and other financial ratios:
-   1. net income: capitalizing an expenditure delays the recognition of an expense in the income statement, onver the life of an asset, total net income is identical whether the asset's cost is capitalized or expensed. timing of the expense recognition in the income statement is the only difference.
+   1. net income: capitalizing an expenditure delays the recognition of an expense in the income statement, over the life of an asset, total net income is identical whether the asset's cost is capitalized or expensed. timing of the expense recognition in the income statement is the only difference.
    2. owners' equity: because capitalization results in higher net income, it is also results in higher shareholders' equity because retained earnings are greater.
    3. CFO, CFI: record as expense -> CFO outflow; capitalization -> CFI;
    4. financial ratios: capitalizing an expenditure initially results in higher assets and higher equity.